StatisKit/StatisKit/doc/user/install.rst

 =========================

 The recommended installations rely on **Conda** meta-packages.
-If all interfaces need to be installed, type the following command line
+If all interfaces need to be installed, type the following command lines

 .. code-block:: console

+  conda activate
   conda create -n statiskit statiskit -c statiskit -c defaults --override-channels

 Then, to activate the :code:`statiskit` environment, type the following command line